 Address: 235 San Francisco de Borja St., Estacion Central commune.
 Nearest Metro Station: Estacion Central.

-* Estación Intermodal La Cisterna, is an important hub in Santiago that integrates the subway system, buses and has several shops in its surroundings, located in the district of La Cisterna, in the south of the capital.
-It is also called Estacion Intermodal Gabriela Mistral, its location is Av.
-Américo Vespucio Sur N°75, with direct intercity bus connections and public transportation, including bus line 444 that connects to the Arturo Merino Benitez Airport.
+- Estación Intermodal La Cisterna, is an important hub in Santiago that integrates the subway system, buses, and has several shops in its surroundings.
+It is located in the district of La Cisterna, in the southern part of the capital.
+Also known as Estación Intermodal Gabriela Mistral, it is situated at Av.
+Américo Vespucio Sur N°75.
+The station offers direct intercity bus connections and public transportation, including bus line 444, which connects to Arturo Merino Benítez Airport.

 ReplyDelete